MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dcount-aggfunction.md

 The `dcount()` aggregate function uses a variant of the [HyperLogLog (HLL) algorithm](https://en.wikipedia.org/wiki/HyperLogLog), which does a stochastic estimation of set cardinality.
-The algorithm provides a "knob" that can be used to balance accuracy and execution time / memory size:
+The algorithm provides a "knob" that can be used to balance accuracy and execution time per memory size:

 |Accuracy|Error (%)|Entry count   |
 |--------|---------|--------------|